jenjacobsen23/portfolio-music-dashboard/README.md

-# Portfolio Dashboard
+# Music Dashboard

-A modern, responsive portfolio dashboard built with Next.js 15, TypeScript, and Tailwind CSS.
-This application provides a beautiful and interactive way to showcase your portfolio with real-time data integration.
+A modern, responsive music dashboard built with Next.js 15, TypeScript, and Tailwind CSS.
+This application provides a beautiful and interactive way to showcase your music statistics with real-time data integration.

 ## 🚀 Features